|Elliott Sound Products||Project 68|

 Use a standard green LED.
 Do not use high brightness or other colours, as they may have a slightly different forward voltage, and this will change the current sink's operation - this may be a miniature type if desired.
 The resistors are all 1/4W (preferably metal film), except for R10, R11 and R22, which are 1W carbon film types.
 All low value resistors (3.3 ohm and 0.33 ohm) are 5W wirewound types.

 Because this amp operates in 'pure' Class-B (something of a contradiction of terms, I think), the high frequency distortion will be relatively high, and is probably unsuited to high power hi-fi.
 At the low frequency end of the spectrum, there is lots of negative feedback, and distortion is actually rather good, at about 0.04% up to 1kHz.
-My initial tests and reports from others indicate that there are no audible artefacts at high frequencies, but the recommendation remains.
+My initial tests and reports from others indicate that there are no audible artifacts at high frequencies, but the recommendation remains.

 Power Dissipation Considerations